 The software development life cycle

 The software development life cycle, or SDLC, encompasses all of the steps that an organization follows when it develops software tools or applications.
 Organizations that incorporate security in the SDLC benefit from products and applications that are secure by design.
-Those that fail to involve information
+Those that fail to involve information security in the life cycle pay the price in the form of costly and disruptive events.

 In an organization that's been around for several years or more, the SDLC is well-documented and usually includes the steps that are followed and in what order, the business functions and/or individuals responsible for carrying out the steps and information about where records are kept.